Platform-OS/pos-cli/README.md

 ### Listing environments

-If you forgot what your environments are called or the URL that corresponds to any name, use:
+If you need to recall the names of your environments or their corresponding URLs, use the following command:

     pos-cli env list

 ### Initializing the directory structure

-If you need to create a new project from scratch you can initialize the directory structure using:
+To start a new project from scratch and set up the initial directory structure, use the `init` command:

     pos-cli init --url mdyd-dev/directory-structure --branch master

 Default URL: `mdyd-dev/directory-structure`
 Default branch: `master`

-The `init` command supports all formats supported by [degit](https://github.com/Rich-Harris/degit), as it is used as an engine underneath.

-It downloads the directory structure from a given git repository and extracts it in your current directory.
+The `init` command uses [degit](https://github.com/Rich-Harris/degit) to download the directory structure from the specified Git repository and extract it into your current directory.
+It supports all file formats that degit can handle, simplifying the setup process for new projects.

-### Managing constants
+### Managing Constants

 Add constant named `API_KEY` with value `abc123` on `dev` environment: